samitha9125/eslint-plugin-props-validator/README.md

 -   `props`, `propName` and `components` are mandatory.
 -   `components` can be a `string` or an `object` with `component` and `dependOn` properties.

-Props: Array of validation objects
+1. `Props`: Array of validation objects
-PropName: Name of the prop to be validated
+2. `PropName`: Name of the prop to be validated
-Components: Array of components to be validated against the `propName`
+3. `Components`: Array of components to be validated against the `propName`

 ## Features